tschemic/RNAseq_analysis/README.md

 Clone the repository and copy the raw data into the RNAseq_analysis directory.

-Adjust the path to the RNAseq_analysis directory in the config_file.txt.

-Adjust the path to your picard.jar file in the config_file.txt.

-Change the adapter sequence for read trimming in the Config_file.txt if necessary.
+Change the adapter sequence for read trimming in the config_file.txt if necessary.
 By default it contains the Illumina TrueSeq adapter.
-  For adapter sequences see: https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/experiment-design/illumina-adapter-sequences-1000000002694-09.pdf
+  For adapter sequences see: https://emea.support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/experiment-design/illumina-adapter-sequences-1000000002694-11.pdf
-Change into the required_files directory and run the analysis script (analysis_script.sh).
+Change into the required_files directory and run the analysis script (by typing: bash analysis_script.sh).